ObscuraHoldings/sanitize/README.md

 ## Overview

-Sanitize is a privacy-first document sanitizer that removes sensitive metadata and active content from PDF and DOCX files.
+Cross-platform document sanitizer that removes sensitive metadata and active content from PDF and DOCX files.
+Features a minimal GUI by default with headless automation support.
+Privacy-first design with zero telemetry, atomic writes, and comprehensive JSON reporting for auditing.
 It ships as a single application per OS that launches a minimal, focused GUI by default and also supports headless operation for automation.

 ### Key Features